How to Create a WooCommerce Multilingual Store (for Beginners)

 To understand how to use certain plugins you have to go through the documentation of the individual plugins and video tutorials (if available).
 That’s why make sure that you choose a multilingual translation plugin that features a user-friendly and easy-to-use interface.

 There are different multilingual plugins that you can leverage to make your a multilingual WooCommerce store.
-WPML, MultilingualPress, Weglot, TranslatePress are some of the popular plugins for translating a website with default language into multiple languages.
+WPML, MultilingualPress, Weglot, and TranslatePress are some of the popular plugins for translating a website with default language into multiple languages.

 No, WooCommerce multilingual is not free as it is not a default feature of WooCommerce.
 You have to buy multilingual plugins suggested by WooCommerce or sold by many third-party vendors.

-You can use multilingual translation plugins to translate your website to different languages.
+You can use multilingual translation plugins to translate your website into different languages.
 A multilingual plugin offers a language switcher either in the menubar as a menu or in the sidebar as a widget for the users to switch from the default language to another.

 Start Building a WooCommerce Multilingual Store